jamesjrnkhata/jamesjrnkhata.github.io/_posts/software_projects/2019-03-18-Neural Network MLP Encoder.md

 <h2 class="text-underline">Purpose</h2>

-This laboratory (lab) aimed at building an Error Back-Propagation training algorithm (EBP) for a multi-layer perceptron (MLP) 4-2-4 encoder using Python.
+This assignment aimed at building an Error Back-Propagation training algorithm (EBP) for a multi-layer perceptron (MLP) 4-2-4 encoder using Python.

 The MLP had an input layer of four units, a hidden layer of two units and an output layer of four units.